HR

-As a business owner, not only do you have to handle resignation logistics and ensure compliance, you also have to maintain operations and employee morale amidst the disruption.
-That’s why it’s important to have a process in place.
+As a business owner, you have to handle resignation logistics and ensure compliance, as well as maintaining operations, uplifting employee morale, and finding a new hire.
+That’s why it’s important for small businesses to have a process in place.
 Below, we’re sharing what you need to do when an employee resigns—and how you can prevent resignations from happening in the future.

 Why employees quit